-In this article, after giving brief information about the DNS protocol, we will examine how to change its IP address on the Windows 10 operating system.
+In this article, after giving brief information about the DNS protocol, we will examine how to change the IP address of the Domain Name System on the Windows 10 operating system.

 Naming IP addresses is definitely the best-known function of DNS protocols.
 Besides being easier to remember, the name is more reliable.
 The digital address can change for many reasons without having to change the name.

-In the beginning, DNS was born out of the need to easily remember the names of all servers connected to the Internet.
-Initially, SRI (now SRI International) hosted a file named HOSTS containing all known domain names (technically, this file still exists – most of the existing operating systems can still be configured to check the host file).
+Originally, SRI (now SRI International) hosted a file called HOSTS that contained all known domain names (technically, this file still exists and most current operating systems can still be configured to check the hosts file).

 The growth of the network caused the central naming system in the hosts file to be impractical, and in 1983 Paul Mockapetris published RFC 882 and 883, which now defines what is developing into modern DNS.
 (These RFCs have been retired with the 1987 RFC 1034 and 1035 release).